• Skip to primary navigation

 Once you finish rolling, time to grill them.
 You can use an outdoor grill or a grill pan to cook them.
 I use my favorite Staub grill pan (I got mine at Sur La Table), which I also use to make a lot of Vietnamese grilled dishes such as Hanoi grilled pork meatballs with noodles (bun cha) and Vietnamese grilled pork chops.

 My favorite way to serve these grilled beef rolls is with rice vermicelli noodles, lettuce, fresh herbs, roasted peanuts and a sweet and sour dressing.
-Some of the fresh herbs you can use are cilantro and mint.
+It’s quite similar to how Vietnamese fried spring rolls are often served with the addition of roasted peanuts.
+Some of the fresh herbs you can use are cilantro, Thai basil and mint.
 You can also add some pickled carrots and daikon or cucumber on the side.

-Vietnamese Grilled Beef in Wild Betel Leaves (Bo Nuong La Lot) is served with rice vermicelli noodles, lettuce, fresh herbs, roasted peanuts and sweet and sour dressing.
+a plate of Vietnamese Grilled Beef in Wild Betel Leaves (Bo Nuong La Lot) served with rice vermicelli noodles, lettuce, fresh herbs, roasted peanuts and sweet and sour dressing.

 Vietnamese Grilled Beef in Wild Betel Leaves